5 Strange Exotic Hotpots of Hanoi

 Pigeon Hotpot

-A rather unforeseen consequence of having too good of a dining menu at the local pub!
+A rather unforeseen consequence of having too enticing a dining menu at the local pub!

-Nam Duong Tuu Quan is better known for its pigeon hotpot than for its selection of home-made liquors.
-As one may soon notice, a good number of patrons at 21 Hoe Nhai are female, which is very untypical for local pubs that are often crowded with overzealous male bingers.
-They do come for the birds!
+Nam Duong Tuu Quan is now famous not just for its pigeon hotpot but also for its carefully curated selection of homemade liquors.
+One may notice that a significant number of patrons at 21 Hoe Nhai are female, which is quite unusual for local pubs often crowded with enthusiastic male drinkers.
+They are drawn in for the pigeon hotpot!

 Snail Hotpot on Truong Chinh Street